 Reimbursement policies undergo reviews for updates to state contracts, federal or CMS requirements, and/or Amerigroup business decisions.
 We reserve the right to review and revise our policies when necessary.
 Reimbursement policies go through a review every two years for updates to state, federal or CMS contracts and/or requirements.
-When there is an update we will publish the most current policy at; https://providers.amerigroup.com/QuickTools/Pages/ReimbursementPolicies.aspx
+When there is an update, we will publish the most current policy at https://provider.amerigroup.com > Provider tools & resources > Reimbursement Policies.